uvop/memorix/docs/content/en/docs/concepts/features.md

 ### PubSub key

-PubSub also support key the same as [`Cache`](#cache) supports it, you can use it to publish a message to a specific subscriber or a group.
+PubSub also supports key the same as [`Cache`](#cache) supports it, you can use it to publish a message to a specific subscriber or a group.

 ## Task

-Task is the last feature memorix supports, it sends a message to a specific queue, and one of the listeners picks it up.
+Task is the last feature Memorix supports, it sends a message to a specific queue, and one of the listeners picks it up.

-> Unline [`PubSub`](#pubsub), even if no one is listening to a queue, it's saved and will be passed to a single listener once it starts listening.
+> Unlike [`PubSub`](#pubsub), even if no one is listening to a queue, it's saved and will be passed to a single listener once it starts listening.

 To use it simply add a line to your Task scope in `schema.memorix`: